Our traditional meeting time is second Mondays at 6:30.

 Thurs 21 Dec 11:30 am Lunch: take a winter break to be with friends for an hour!
 First Watch Restaurant at Stadium and Worley with plenty of free parking on the NW side of Columbia.
 We use a private room away from the main dining room.
 Click on that link to see the location on a map.
 This is an opportunity to get to know us, share nature stories, swap seeds, and bring pots back to Becky for the nursery.

 Hunting Season Dates

-We all enjoy walks in wild areas during the cooler fall days.
+We all enjoy walks in wild areas during the warmer winter days.
 Please be respectful of hunters by walking during midday hours and wear a lightweight iridescent vest [orange or yellow].
 We want human hunters to take as many deer as they legally can because there are not enough natural predators to keep deer numbers at a healthy level.
 Too many deer spread many diseases.
 Too many deer eat many native plants into local extinction.
 State parks are usually devoid of hunters, but check ahead at the park office to see if a managed hunt is scheduled for the dates you want to go there to explore.

 © 2010–2023 Hawthorn Chapter, Missouri Native Plant Society